 Sepideh Raissadat (PhD) focuses her research on how the vocal pedagogy in Iran has evolved through major contemporary socio-political events, with a particular interest in the situation of female vocalists.
 Her approach is deeply related to her personal experience.
 As a Persian classical vocalist and musician, Sepideh began her recording career at the age of 18.
 She was the first female vocalist to have a solo public performance in Iran (March 2000), which is no small feat considering singing in public has been forbidden for women in her native Iran since the 1979 revolution.
 Sepideh has had numerous performances in Europe and North America and has garnered many invitations by prestigious institutions, including UNESCO, the Vatican and international media such as BBC (watch a BBC Persian documentary here) and RAI.
 She studied with many of the greats of the Persian classical music — such as Parisa, P. Meshkatian and M.R.
 Lotfi — and holds a B.Mus degree from the University of Bologna and an MA in Ethnomusicology from the University of Toronto.

 Sinem Eylem Arslan (PhD) holds a B.A. in Sociology (Honours) with a specialization in Social Justice and Equity Studies from Brock University and an SSHRC-funded M.A. in Ethnomusicology from University of Toronto.
-Her research interests include anti-colonial and intersectional feminist approaches to Middle Eastern indigenous music(s), gender and spirituality, meaning-making and community-making in music circles.
+Her research interests include anti-racist and intersectional feminist approaches to Middle Eastern indigenous music(s), gender and spirituality, meaning-making and community-making in music circles.
 In her doctoral research, she examines the ways in which North American women incorporate frame drums into their women’s circles as tools for spiritual healing.
 She specifically investigates frame drums’ spiritual uses, profitability, and contribution to knowledge (re)production in women’s circles and considers these three uses as interwoven threads in a single social process through which various forms of authority are created, contested, and maintained.
 Immersed in Anatolian folk music since early childhood, Sinem is well-versed in Anatolian lutes and tar drum.
+She serves as the student representative for the Canadian Society for Traditional Music.
 She is also a committee member for Project Spectrum, a graduate student-led coalition that aims to shift the large-scale culture of the U.S. American and Canadian music academia toward equity all forms of discrimination and injustice.